the-minimal/validator/README.md

 ## Roadmap to v1

-- Use CRC-8 for error names
-- Benchmark object vs tuple for error use
 - Number validations
   - `multipleOf` - I don't like the `Of` at the end
   - `positive` => `ValueMin(1)`